saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 This is version 3 of my agentic setup.
 There will be a version 4.
 The field is moving fast, and I'm still finding new extensions to write, new agent patterns to encode, and new ways to make the orchestrator smarter.
-Next up: better dependency tracking for parallel builders, smarter memory injection to reduce noise, and probably a few more quality-of-life extensions I haven't thought of yet.

 But for now, it's the best coding setup I've had.
 And it's mine.